neondatabase/website/content/docs/import/import-sample-data.md

 ### Titanic passenger data

-A dataset containing information on the passengers aboard the RMS Titanic, which famously sank on its maiden voyage in 1912.
+A dataset containing information on the passengers aboard the RMS Titanic, which sank on its maiden voyage in 1912.

 1. Create a `titanic` database: